friendsofhyperf/components/docs/en/components/model-scope.md

 }
 ```

-- Attach Scope to a Model
+- Binding to a Model

 ```php
 namespace App\Model;